-Here's a simple trick to reduce the repayment period of your mortgage and save you thousands of dollars in interest: Make additional payments which go toward the loan principal.
-Borrowers can accomplish this in various ways.
-Paying one extra payment once every year is probably the easiest to arrange.
-However, many folks will not be able to pull off this huge extra expense, so splitting one extra payment into twelve additional monthly payments is a great option too.
-Finally, you can commit to paying half of your mortgage payment every two weeks.
-Each option yields different results, but they will all significantly shorten the length of your mortgage and lower the total interest paid over the duration of the loan.
+Here's a simple trick to reduce the repayment period of your mortgage and save you thousands in interest: Make additional payments which go to the principal.
+You can do this using a few different techniques.
+For many people,Perhaps the simplest way to organize this process is to make one extra payment per year.
+If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Finally, you can pay a half payment every other week.
+Each option yields slightly different results, but each will significantly reduce the duration of your mortgage and lower the total interest paid over the duration of the loan.

-It may not be possible for you to pay down your principal every month or even every year.
-But it's important to note that most mortgages allow you to make additional principal payments at any time.
-You can benefit from this rule to pay extra on your principal when you get some extra money.
-Here's an example: several years after moving into your home, you receive a very large tax refund,a large inheritance, or a cash gift; , you could pay this windfall toward your loan principal, resulting in enormous savings and a shortened payback period.
-Unless the loan is very large, even modest amounts applied early in the loan period can yield huge benefits over the duration of the loan.
+Some borrowers can't manage any extra payments.
+But remember that most mortgages will allow you to make additional principal payments at any time.
+You can benefit from this provision to pay down your mortgage principal any time you get some extra money.
+If, for example, you receive a large gift or tax refund four years into your mortgage, you could pay this windfall toward your mortgage loan principal, which would result in significant savings and a shorter payback period.
+For most loans, even this relatively modest amount, paid early in the mortgage, could offer big savings in interest and in the length of the loan.

 Do you have a question regarding a mortgage program?